 The purpose of an Inductive Bible Study Method is to understand the Word of God by first observing the text (discovering what the passage says), interpreting it (figuring out what it means), and applying the message of Bible passages to our lives (determining how it can change us and walking in light of the truth we’ve learned).
 It seeks to help us understand the Word for ourselves rather than relying solely on another’s assumptions, analysis, or comprehension.

 Below is a summary of how to study the Bible inductively.
-We have created a printable resource page, and a worksheet to help you get started.
+We’ve created a printable resource page, and a worksheet to help you get started.
 Personally, I make as many of my observations in the text and margins of my Bible, then write additional thoughts and prayers (application) in a journal if they don’t fit beside the passage.
 It may take a few months to figure out what works best for you, but that’s OK!
-We’re running a marathon, not a sprint.
+It takes practice.

 Observe – What does the passage say?

-Ask yourself the five W’s (who, what, when, where, why) while reading through the text.
+Ask the Five W’s (Who?
+What?
+When?
+Where?
+Why?) while reading through the text.
 It may seem redundant, but it will help you remember what you’ve learned and keep the content in context.

 - Who was the author writing to?